jpiironen/anser_fabalis/README.md

 # Case study on migration of _Anser fabalis fabalis_

+_Note: To check out the most up-to-date version of this repository, please visit https://github.com/jpiironen/anser_fabalis._

 This repository contains the supplementary material (data and example codes) for the paper

 Predicting spatio-temporal distributions of migratory populations using Gaussian process modelling (2021).
 Antti Piironen, Juho Piironen and Toni Laaksonen. _Journal of Applied Ecology_, accepted for publication.